-For the purpose of facilitating our financing guarantee business and at the request of China Construction Bank Corporation, Mr. Wu Liejin and Mr. Xie Yongdong entered into personal guarantee agreements with China Construction Bank Corporation in March 2013, December 2013 and June 2014 to facilitate our customers to obtain various bank financings, principally, bank loans from China Construction Bank Corporation with an aggregate principal amount of approximately RMB35 million under the respective loan agreements with maturity dates of three years with no guarantee fee being charged by Mr. Wu Liejin and Mr. Xie Yongdong.
-The last expiration date of the guarantee obligation undertaken by Mr. Wu Liejin and Mr. Xie Yongdong under the personal guarantee agreements is July 28, 2019, after which, it is expected that Mr. Wu Liejin and Mr. Xie Yongdong will not enter into any further personal guarantee agreements with China Construction Bank Corporation.
-As of June 30, 2015, the balancing guarantee amount undertaken by Mr. Xie Yongdong and Mr. Wu Liejin under the personal guarantee contracts with China Construction Bank Corporation is RMB26 million.
-Such transaction is of trading nature.
+For the purpose of facilitating our financing guarantee business and at the request of China Construction Bank Corporation, Mr. Wu Liejin and Mr. Xie Yongdong (the "Connected Guarantors") entered into personal guarantee agreements with China Construction Bank Corporation on March 2013, December 2013 and June 2014 for the purpose of facilitating our customers to obtain various bank financings, principally, bank loans from China Construction Bank Corporation with an aggregate principal amount of approximately RMB25 million under the respective loan agreements with maturity dates of three years with no guarantee fee being charged by the Connected Guarantors.
+The last expiration date of the guarantee obligation undertaken by the Connected Guarantors under the personal guarantee agreements is July 28, 2019, after which, it is expected that the Connected Guarantors will not enter into any further personal guarantee agreements with China Construction Bank Corporation.